Meet Kubix š§©

 What Kubix Does

-Kubix acts as a shortcut layer on top of kubectl
+Kubix acts as a shortcut layer on top of kubectl.
+It offers:

 - Faster, cleaner commands for common tasks (e.g.,